 How to Make the Scrapbook Paper Shade Covers

 The shade covers are made the same way you made the poster board base.

 1. Place the template right side up on the scrapbook paper.
 Trace around the template and cut out.

 2. Use Tacky Glue to glue down the edges around the shade.

 3. This glitter scrapbook paper is card stock.
 To make sure it dries flat use a Popsicle stick as a splint to hold the seam down along with clothespins until the glue dries.
 Once dried, carefully remove splint and clothespins.

 Place the cover over the poster board and bead base.
 These are the ones I plan to use at Christmas.

 I used regular weight scrapbook paper for the animal print shades.
 These are much easier to make than the glitter card stock as the paper is thinner and wraps around the shade easily.

 I did not need to add a splint to hold it down.
 I just ran my finger over the seam to make sure it was flat.

-Prest-O Change-O a whole new look for only a few dollars.
-I am liking these for parties.
+A whole new decorative look for only a few dollars.

 Another new look that only costs as much as the scrapbook paper.
 This paper would look perfect on a nursery chandelier.